jambonrose/django-unleashed.com/src/_errata/ch08_pg213_1_alphanumeric_recommendation_wrong.markdown

 alphanumeric, so you could generate a validation error by passing a string with spaces in between (simply including spaces count as an empty submission).

+Thanks to Jonathan Friedman for catching the error.